Kentucky Bourbon, Wisconsin Cheese Could Be Targets In Trade War

 The Commerce Department has recommended tariffs of at least 24 percent on imported steel or a quota that would reduce steel imports by more than a third.
 The department has called for similar, but more modest, restrictions on aluminum imports.

-The measures are intended to combat over-production in China.
+The measures are intended to combat overproduction in China.
 But since Chinese products are already subject to U.S. import restrictions, the effects are likely to be felt more powerfully elsewhere.

-"The more likely impact would be on our European allies, Canada and Mexico, Latin Americas, even other Asian suppliers like Korea," said Yerxa.
+"The more likely impact would be on our European allies, Canada and Mexico, Latin America, even other Asian suppliers like Korea," said Yerxa.
 "Those are all countries with whom we have very good trade relations and a lot of U.S. exports."

 According to the Financial Times, European Union officials are already crafting possible retaliatory tariffs against American goods.